 Some applicants with weak high school records may be admitted on academic probation because of other evidence of academic promise.
-Such students will receive special counsel and are advised to restrict sharply their involvement in employment, in social life, and in campus activities.
+Such students will receive special counsel, may enroll for no more than 3.5 courses, and are advised to restrict sharply their involvement in employment, in social life, and in campus activities.
 Applicants who meet all of the requirements for admission but who do not desire to become candidates for an academic degree may be enrolled as special students for such studies as their preparation qualifies them.